 Looking for a quality used fire truck?
 Selling one?
 Visit our sponsor Command Fire Apparatus

-The fire chief and mayor in San Luis Obispo, California are apologizing all over the place and an investigation is underway after employee complaints were filed over a video shown at a Chamber of Commerce dinner the chief emceed.
+The fire chief and city manager in San Luis Obispo, California are apologizing all over the place and an investigation is underway after employee complaints were filed over a video shown at a Chamber of Commerce dinner the chief emceed.
 Male San Luis Obispo firefighters say they were treated as sex objects.
 The department has no full-time female firefighters.